Europe kicks off COVID vaccination drive to end pandemic | DW | 27.12.2020

 COVID vaccinations begin across Europe

-A 78-year-old French woman, known as Mauricette, receives the first dose of the Pfizer-BioNTech vaccine, at the Rene-Muret hospital in Sevran, on the outskirts of Paris.
+Mauricette, a 78-year-old French woman, was the first person to receive a dose of the Pfizer-BioNTech vaccine at the Rene-Muret hospital in Sevran, on the outskirts of Paris.
 France is aiming to vaccinate the first million people by the end of February.
-The country has been one of the hardest-hit in Europe, with over 2.6 million recorded cases and nearly 63,000 deaths.
+The country has been one of the hardest hit in Europe, with over 2.6 million recorded cases and nearly 63,000 deaths.

 -